 Recovery after Breast Cancer

-Giving your body the nutrients it needs—is important for everyone.
+Giving your body the nutrients it needs is important for everyone.
 When combined with exercising and maintaining a healthy weight, eating well is an excellent way to help your body stay strong and healthy.
-Current research findings suggest that physical activity, a healthy diet, and a healthy weight can help reduce the risk of getting breast cancer for the first time or having a breast cancer come back.
+Current research findings suggest that physical activity, a healthy diet, and a healthy weight can help reduce the risk of getting breast cancer for the first time or having breast cancer come back.
 A healthy diet—one with a variety of foods that includes lots of fruits and vegetables and regular protein—gives you the reserve of nutrients you need to keep your strength up while you’re fighting breast cancer.

 These reserves also help rebuild your body’s tissues and keep your immune system strong to help fight off infection.
 Plus, a healthy diet can help you cope with treatment side effects.
 There is evidence that some cancer treatments actually work better in people who are eating enough calories and protein.
 While you’re having breast cancer treatment, it’s more important than ever that you eat a healthy diet.